 I have an ultimate guide on how to be more eco (74 Ways You Can Go Green) but have yet to create a Christmas one for you guys.
 We all know Christmas is a time of increased waste.
 All that wrapping paper, excess of plastic packaging on all those gifts, the many coffee cups bought simply because of the Christmas imagery printed on them and so on.
-I wanted to share just ten tips to help you have a more eco friendly holiday this year.
+I wanted to share just nine tips to help you have a more eco friendly holiday this year.

 In the UK an estimated 6 million Christmas trees are sent to landfill every year, equalling approximately 9,000 tonnes of extra waste.
 Each tree sent to landfill has a carbon footprint of around 16kg and costs your local council approximately £2 in fees, ok that may not seem like a lot of money in the grand scheme of things – but is that £2 really necessary every year?

 If you someone who doesn’t buy a real tree every year but uses an artificial tree, if it becomes an unwanted item rather than throwing it away you can sell it, so that someone else can reuse your unwanted tree- therefore reducing waste.
 Don’t go thinking that purchasing a plastic Christmas tree is the way forward, they are made from a combination of unrecyclable materials that can be potentially hazardous to your health.
 The majority of artificial trees are shipped from China, adding to their large carbon footprint, making them not eco-friendly.
 The Soil Association has a list of organic, eco friendly Christmas tree growers in the UK, helping you to make a greener choice when it comes to your Christmas spruce.